Program offers Stafford students industry certification

 Michael Thayer, 18, of Fair Haven, also found value in the training.
 “It didn’t feel like 7 hours ... because you were involved the whole entire time. ...
 It made it feel like you were actually in an industry, and you got to see your stats as you progressed.”

-Thayer plans to attend Castleton University in the fall for 2 years before transferring to a technical school where he wants to pursue a degree in either mechanical or electrical engineering.
-He, too, would like to stay in Vermont after college, but said could see himself heading out of state for a better job.
+Thayer plans to attend Castleton University in the fall for two years before transferring to a technical school, where he wants to pursue a degree in either mechanical or electrical engineering.
+He, too, would like to stay in Vermont after college, but said he could see himself heading out of state for a better job.

 Wherever students go, their Lean certification will go with them, though, Babb admitted he hopes their Lean experience will open some doors locally and convince them to stick around.